MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/monitor-off-azure-vm-with-scom-managed-instance.md

 The following are the supported monitoring scenarios:

 - Azure and Arc-enabled VMs
-- On-premises agents that have Line of sight connectivity
+- On-premises agents that have Line of sight connectivity to Azure
-- On-permises agents with no Line of sight connectivity (must use managed Gateway)
+- On-permises agents with no Line of sight connectivity (must use managed Gateway) to Azure

 ## Prerequisites